Tring to Wendover walk

 After lunch at the Oak, Aston Clinton, you could get a bus in the centre of the village to the centre of Tring (from where you can walk just under two miles or take a bus or taxi to the station).

 In the afternoon, to avoid the hills up into Wendover Woods, you can take the Wendover Arm of the Grand Union Canal (see the double asterisk [**] in the walk Directions) and follow it all the way into Wendover.
-This reduces the Main walk by just over 2 miles.
+This reduces the Main walk by approximately 2 km (1.3 miles).
 Directions for this short cut are also provided.

 The water from the Tring Reservoirs (opened between 1793 and 1805) keeps the Grand Union Canal navigable.
 The first UK nesting of black-necked grebes was noted here in 1918.